lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 4. Construct an algorithm by recursion and memoization (need acyclic DAG) or building a DP table bottom up (need topological order).
-    Note: The topological order, i.e. the order in which subproblems are executed, should be from smallest to largest.
+    Note, the topological order, i.e. the order in which subproblems are executed, should be from smallest to largest.

 5. Solve original problem.
 The runtime will be the number of